What is a chronic illness?

-In some cases, having a chronic illness can trigger clinically significant depression, a potentially serious but treatable illness itself.
-The challenge for the doctor and the patient is to decide whether symptoms of depression are just a normal reaction to the stress of having a chronic medical condition, or so intense or disabling that they require additional specific antidepressant treatment.
+In some cases, having a chronic illness can trigger what is known as clinically significant depression, a potentially serious but treatable illness itself.
+The doctor and the patient must decide whether symptoms of depression are just a normal reaction to the stress of having a chronic medical condition, or are so intense or disabling that they require additional treatment with an antidepressant.

 Which long-term illnesses lead to depression?

-Any chronic condition can trigger depression, but the risk increases with the severity of the illness and how much disruption it causes in one’s life.
+Any chronic condition can trigger depression, but the risk increases if the illness is more severe and causes more disruption in the patient’s life.

-Depression caused by chronic illness can in turn aggravate the illness, causing a vicious cycle to develop.
-Depression is especially likely to occur when the illness is associated with pain, disability, or social isolation.
-Depression in turn can intensify pain, fatigue, and the self-doubt that can lead to avoidance of others.
+Depression caused by chronic illness can aggravate the illness, causing a vicious cycle to develop.
+Depression is especially likely to occur when the illness causes pain, disability, or social isolation.
+Depression in turn can intensify pain, fatigue, and the self-doubt that can lead the patient to avoid other people.

-The rate for depression occurring with other medical illnesses is quite high:
+The rate for depression that occurs with other medical illnesses is quite high:

 - Heart attack: 40%-65%